A Fray of Four Fiefs

 Chapter Two: A Five-Thousand-Coin Order

-“Ever since the day when archaeologists began marching into the ancient halls of Tamikúmu,” Alfon explained, “Prince Inwid Ofurling has managed the temple’s excavation with precision that could open new doors for the future of the Four Fiefs.”
+“Ever since the day when archaeologists began marching into the ancient halls of Tamikúmu,” Alfon explained, “Lord Inwid Ofurling has managed the temple’s excavation with precision that could open new doors for the future of the Four Fiefs.”
 The elf’s voice echoed across stonemasoned walls and between rows of book-laden shelves immeasurable in both height and vastness.
 “His noble leadership and frequent meetings with me have led to discoveries of ancient Kananti literature that may prove to be more influential than Jasifi’s Scroll itself.”

 An awed silence fell over them all.
 There was a glint in the listeners’ eyes akin to the shimmer of a jewel.